-“The West should continue to provide moral and political support for the protests in Iran”
+“The West should continue to provide moral and political support to the protests in Iran”

 Eliassi originally comes from Kurdistan, in Iran, and came to Sweden as a political refugee.